Bywalks/DarkAngel/README_EN.md

 ## Recent Updates

+#### [v0.0.7] - 2022-02-20

+**更新**

+- Update vulnerability template generation module and update vulnerability template format
+- Add an automatic screenshot of the vulnerability URL and save it to the vulscan/results/image directory

 #### [v0.0.6] - 2022-02-15

 **Update**

 - Fix the bug that xray does not run

 #### [v0.0.5] - 2022-02-09